Company secretary

 You'll need to have:

-- interpersonal skills and the ability to work well with people at all levels
+- strong interpersonal skills and the ability to build effective relationships at all levels

-- attention to detail and a well-organised approach to work
+- meticulous attention to detail and an organised approach to work

-- the ability to prioritise work and to work well under pressure
+- the ability to prioritise tasks, meet deadlines and perform well under pressure

-- integrity and discretion when handling confidential information
+- integrity, discretion and good judgement when handling sensitive or confidential information

 Work experience

-The most common route is to gain a few years of administrative work experience and then to undertake formal training in company secretarial work.
+The most common route is to gain a few years of administrative, governance, legal or financial experience, followed by formal training in company secretarial practice.

-Relevant experience includes work in the following areas:
+Relevant work experience includes roles in the following areas:

 - insurance